Presidency of Muhammad Zia-ul-Haq: Women's rights

 These pious rebuttal notwithstanding, the protesters were met with tear gas and lathi (baton) charges by police outside the High Court building.

 Freedom of religion

 In 1982 Zia decreed new articles 298B and 298C of the Pakistani Penal Code.
 They prohibited the small Ahmadiyya religious minority from saying or implying they were Muslims, to "preach or propagate by words wither spoken or written" or to use Islamic terminology or Muslim practices of worship.
 Human rights advocates found these laws violated the principles of freedom to profess religion, freedom of speech and equality of citizens enshrined in both the Universal Declaration of Human Rights and the Constitution of Pakistan.
+Many of the policies of Zia-ul-Haq's government are seen as 'clearly anti-Shia'.
+Zia-ul-Haq's regime implemented policies that favored certain interpretations, which marginalized Shia rights and contributed to the rise of sectarian militant groups and leading to sectarian tensions and violence against Shia communities in Pakistan.

+Violation of women's rights

+During the military regime of Zia-ul-Haq, a number of amendments were implemented which are perceived to have infringed upon women's rights.
+In some instances, women who reported cases of sexual assault were subject to punishment, such as lashes, as they lacked witnesses to corroborate their claims.
+It is worth noting that in Islam, the requirement of four witnesses is typically associated with cases of consensual sex (Zina bi'l Raza), to prevent false-accusers of Zina to someone and securing the 'dignity' of the accused person, however in the case of rape every clear evidence is sufficient for punishing the rapist.
+The legal framework introduced under Zia-ul-Haq's governance has often been viewed as diverging significantly from traditional Islamic Shari'ah laws.
+It is generally understood that the entire violation of women's rights started due to the effects of the military rule of Zia-ul-Haq, including victim-blaming of rape victims, even by the police many a time to the complainants, to avoid solving the case due to corruption.